brettalanmeyer/ping-pong/README.md

 * smack talk AI
 * Dave Thomas
 * try to put skype stuff in this app if possible
-* remove points on nines
-* possibly remove 0 stat players from main leaderboard, or at least put them in rows below footer
 * report ELO change in post match notification
 * caching everything until a new match is played